-"SMART SAVINGS"

-Coverage when both spouses, or partners, work for the County
+"SMART SAVINGS" Coverage when both spouses work for the County

-- Q: What is the Smart Savings Program? - A: The Smart Savings program ends the practice of providing two family health, dental and optical benefit policies to employees who are married to or partnered with another county employee or retiree.
-In Smart Savings, one spouse or partner is the primary person for health, dental and optical benefits coverage and the other spouse or partner is a dependent.
-The dependent spouse or partner receives the County's health insurance Buyback (currently \$2,000) and the family is reimbursed should they have out of pocket expenses over the buyback amount that would have been covered if they had retained two family health benefits policies. - Q: Who is covered by Smart Savings? - A: Smart Savings covers all County and College employees.
+- Q: What is the Smart Savings Program?

+- A: The Smart Savings program ends the practice of providing two family medical, dental and optical health benefit policies to employees who are married to or partnered with another County employee or retiree.
+In Smart Savings, one spouse or partner is the primary person for medical, dental and optical health benefits coverage and the other spouse or partner is a dependent.
+The dependent spouse receives from the County a medical insurance Buyback (currently \$2,000) and the family is reimbursed should they have out of pocket expenses over the buyback amount that would have been covered if they had retained two family medical benefits policies.

+- Q: Who is covered by Smart Savings?

+A: Smart Savings covers all County and College employees.
 County non-union retirees are also covered.
 All other retirees are covered if they retired on or after: